 'Clean' products with pure, high quality and sustainably sourced ingredients work better on stressed skin and are far less likely to cause irritation.
 So simple – only 4 products for face and 3 for body – Slow Ageing Essentials will not bombard skin with ingredients and steps it does not actually need.
 Instead each product in this capsule collection minimises reactions by using 3 pure and active ingredient systems, all working in synergy with one another, to bring even hormonally challenged skin into peak condition… and keep it there.
 It's all menopausal skin needs - nothing more, nothing less.

 … Be a sleeping beauty

 Creating a relaxing bedtime routine can also work wonders.
 Allowing your mind and body time to switch off before bed is easy when you think about it.
 Turning off the TV (or the laptop) an hour before bed and running a warm bath laced with an essential oil blend will ease you in beautifully.
-A capful of Essential Bath Essence contains 100% pure Rose Geranium, Rosemary, Juniper and Cypress essential oils, which act on your olfactory senses to de-stress over-active brain and tired muscles, putting you in the best frame of mind for sleep.
+A capful of Essential Bath Essence contains 100% pure rose geranium, rosemary, juniper and cypress essential oils, which act on your olfactory senses to de-stress an over-active brain and tired muscles, putting you in the best frame of mind for sleep.
 Pure botanical hazelnut oil comforts and transforms the condition of dry skin too.
-With a follow on application of firming and headily fragrant Body Essence, we think you cannot go wrong.
+With a follow on application of firming and headily fragrant Body Essence, we think you can't go wrong.

 … Feed your skin